 Q: Do I need an Ohio attorney to handle real estate matters in Ohio?

 A: There are real estate laws that are particular to the state of Ohio, and even particular to the county in which the real estate is located.
-For that reason, we recommend that any attorney used to assist with real estate purchases be familiar with Ohio laws, and licensed to practice as an Ohio attorney.
-That is the minimum you should be looking for.
+For that reason, we recommend that any lawyer used to assist with real estate purchases be familiar with Ohio real estate law, and licensed to practice as an Ohio attorney.
+That is the minimum qualifications that any client should be looking for.
 Additionally, we believe that using an attorney who regularly practices in real estate law is important.
 As with many areas of law, what your attorney doesn’t know about the area of law tends to be more important than what they know.
 The details matter, and only experienced real estate attorneys have the proper understanding of the tricky little details that every client should be worried about.
 At Dagger Law, we use our legal team, continuing legal education developed for Ohio attorneys, and shared experience to best protect our clients from those obscure legal issues that can sour a real estate deal.